What is Macular Degeneration?

 Who Is at Risk of Macular Degeneration?

 The biggest risk factor for macular degeneration is age, as the disease is most likely to affect adults over the age of 60.
+In fact, the leading cause of vision loss in people over the age of 65 is macular degeneration.
 Other risk factors include smoking, family history of the disease and Caucasian ethnicity.

 Detecting Macular Degeneration